status-im/nimbus-eth2/docs/the_nimbus_book/src/run-a-validator.md

     * [Goerli/Prater EthStaker Launchpad](https://goerli.launchpad.ethstaker.cc/en/) or [Goerli/Prater EF Launchpad](https://prater.launchpad.ethereum.org/)

 !!! tip
-    Use Prater to stress test and future proof your set up against peak mainnet load.
+    Use Prater to stress test and future-proof your setup against peak mainnet load.
     See [here](./prater.md) for all you need to know.